castora-xyz/castora/README.md

 The [server](./server/) is a small NodeJS/Express backend that help with managing pools, storing transaction hashes of activities, and sending browser notifications to pool winners.

 Pools need to be continuously available.
-[GitHub cron jobs](./.github/workflows/cron-sync-live-pools.yml) continuously create pools in the contract and completes them when their snapshot time reaches.
+Cron Jobs continuously create pools in the contract and completes them when their snapshot time reaches.
 Using a server for this helps to prevent abuse and ensures that pools are created in the regulated way.

 ## Frontend